-The MiCorr Decision Support System (DSS) has been designed to help users refine their diagnosis on metal artefacts by searching, from corrosion forms observed, for existing case studies and corrosion models within the MiCorr database and enriching this database by submitting new artefacts.
+The MiCorr Decision Support System (DSS) has been designed to help users refine their diagnosis on metal artefacts by searching, from corrosion forms observed, for existing case studies and corrosion forms within the MiCorr database.
+They also have the possibility to enrich this database by submitting new objects sheets.

-Before starting using MiCorr, we recommend any vistor to look at:
+Before starting using MiCorr, we recommend any user to look at:

 - The Tour which gives an introduction to the philosophy of the MiCorr application.

 - The About tab of the top menu which presents the context of the project, its methodology and the

 development / coordination / administration / reading committee

 - The Scientific bases tab of the top menu which gives the knowledge required on metals

 (composition and corrosion) and the analytical tools used to investigate them to operate properly